Gladstone Secondary School: History

 Gladstone is built on property that was once an old farm.
 The location was designated for a school in the late 1920s, but because of the Great Depression and Second World War, construction did not begin until 1949.

 Gladstone opened as a junior high school in 1950 with an enrollment of 1376 students.
 Mr. D.B.
 Mackenzie, who was Gladstone's first principal, opened the sliding gym doors to symbolize the opening of the school at a ceremony attended by all staff members and students.

 From the opening year in 1950, Gladstone added a grade each year until the first class graduated in 1954.
 Since then, many students have been through Gladstone's doors.

 Current

 Gladstone is a school of approximately 980 students from grades 8-12.
 The students participate in many extracurricular activities, including clubs and sports teams.

 Sports

 Gladstone is well known for its successful sports teams (e.g. Volleyball, Basketball, Badminton). and its participation in competitions related to engineering (Electrathon, Robotics).
-Gladstone's Fine Arts department is also highly regarded, with especially strong Music, Drama, and Dance programs.
+Gladstone's Fine Arts department is also highly regarded, with especially strong Music and Dance programs.